luckystar-studio/ZigVS/README.md

     * Snippets
     * Zig Document Formatting
     * Auto-Insert Parentheses/Bracket/Braces
+    * Copy Json Text and Paste as Zig Structs
 * Folder mode
     * Create a new Zig package from the Visual Studio GUI
     * Build from Visual Studio using build.zig